oliverdougherC/Rapture-Transcoder/README.md

 <!-- ABOUT THE SCRIPT -->
 ## About the Script

 Rapture-Transcoder is a simple and effecient way to transcode video files.
 It uses HandbrakeCLI under the hood to transcode video files.
 It is designed to be run as a schedualed task or manually.
-It was initially designed to be a CLI program, but I have since added a GUI to make it more user friendly.
 I am not a python programmer, so forgive me if this is not up to python standards.

 <!-- PREREQUISITES -->